-In the late ‘80s of the last century I pursued and obtained a DPhil (Doctor of Philosophy) degree in philosophy at Oxford, studying with Richard Swinburne, David Brown, Maurice Wiles, and Anthony Kenny.
+In the late ‘80s of the last century I obtained a DPhil (Doctor of Philosophy) degree in philosophy at Oxford, studying with Richard Swinburne, David Brown, Maurice Wiles, and Anthony Kenny.
 My first book, Divine Hiddenness and Human Reason, published in 1993, introduced a new argument against theism now known as the hiddenness argument.
 The hiddenness argument has enjoyed a good deal of attention in philosophy.
 As a result, "the problem of divine hiddenness" is now commonly discussed alongside "the problem of evil" in philosophy classrooms and texts around the world.

 Because of the hiddenness argument I am widely known as an atheist.
 This position is often confused with the view that the world of nature is all there is, leaving no room for a divine reality of any kind.
 The position I've just described is better called naturalism -- and I am not a naturalist.
 My position on God is the narrower one that counts as atheistic in philosophy: the position that there is no person-like divine reality (no being with unlimited versions of personal attributes such as knowledge and love).
 My position on naturalism is that it may well be true, but could as easily be false.
 In other words, on this important matter I am a philosophical skeptic.